 Recoding is a way of combining the values of a variable into fewer categories.
 Let me give a hypothetical example.
 Let's say you have conducted a survey and one of your demographic questions was the age of the respondent.
 Entering the actual age in years would be the simplest way of working with the data.
 But let's also say that you want to compare people of different age groupings.
-In other words, your data would be more useful if it was organized into collapsed categories, like "Young", "Middle age", and "Older".
-Using SPSS for Windows you could reorganize the data so that you had these three groupings.
+In other words, your data would be more useful if it was organized into collapsed categories, like "Young," "Middle age," and "Older."
+Using IBM SPSS you could reorganize the data so that you had these three groupings.
 There are two things you need to know before you recode the values.
 First, you need to decide the number of categories you want to end up with.
 Generally this will be determined by the way you plan to use the information.
 If you are going to analyze the data using a table where you crosstabulate two variables (see Chapter 5), you probably want to limit the number of new categories to three or four.
 The second thing you need to know is which of the old values are going to be combined into a new category.
 For example, you might do something like this.

 The actual age of the respondent as originally recorded in the data file.
 The new, collapsed, category.

 18 years through 35 years Young

 36 years through 55 years Middle age

+56 years of age or over Older